quisquous/cactbot/docs/RaidbossGuide.md

 **zoneRegex**
 A regular expression that matches against the zone name (coming from ACT).
 If the regular expression matches, then the triggers will apply to that zone.

+**overrideTimelineFile**
+An optional boolean value that specifies that the `timelineFile` and `timeline` specified in this trigger set override all timelines previously found.
+This is a way to replace timelines in user files and is not used inside cactbot itself.

 **timelineFile**
 An optional timeline file to load for this zone.
 These files live alongside their parent trigger file in the appropriate folder.
 (As for example `raidboss/data/04-sb/raid/`).